jasonchen2023/Trading-Bot/README.md

 ### Trading strategies

-I use the **Random Forest** classifier to predict the probability of a stock appreciating today.
+I use the **random forest** classifier to predict the probability of a stock appreciating today.
 My trading model determines the probabilities for all the stocks entered in the csv file.

 With the probabilities of rising for all companies, there are two available strategies for trading: